 For the longest time, people have been searching for the most efficient ways to work.
 Frederick W. Taylor is one of the experts who wrote a book on the subject, both literally and figuratively.

-Taylor’s concepts contributed a great deal in efficiency studies.
+Taylor's concepts contributed a great deal to efficiency studies.
 The time and motion study is among his significant contributions.

 Put simply, the study is about evaluating the movements that it takes to achieve a certain role and the time consumed.
 Time & motion study, at its core, seeks to drive productivity from a workforce.